JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 #### 413 Request Entity Too Large

 This error indicates that you have exceeded the `erchef` request size limit in Chef Infra Server.
 The default for versions before 13.0 was 1MB.
-Starting with version 13.0 the default is 2MB.
+The default for versions starting with 13.0 is 2MB.

 To resolve this error, set the `opscode_erchef['max_request_size']` in Chef Infra Server's `/etc/opscode/chef-server.rb` to a larger amount.
 This example sets the limit to 3MB: